aws-samples/pace-genai-demos/README.md

 You can deploy these demo's independent of each other.
 Please refer to the Readme files in each of the folders for deployment instructions.

 Refer to the blog post for details on how these solutions work.

-## ⚠️ Precautions ⚠️

 Before you begin using the solution, there are certain precautions you must take into account:

 - **Licensing obligations**: If you choose to use any datasets or models alongside the provided samples, ensure you check the LLM code and comply with all licensing obligations attached to them.